Princess Patricia's Canadian Light Infantry: Early history and First World War (1914–1919)

 The regiment left Ottawa on August 28 and boarded the SS Megantic in Montreal, Quebec.
-However, because of enemy action in the Atlantic Ocean, the regiment had to deboard at Lévis, Quebec.
+However, because of enemy action in the Atlantic Ocean, the regiment had to disembark at Lévis, Quebec.
 During the period of training at Lévis, following extensive tests on the Ross rifle, the Patricias issued the first of what would be many damning reports of the suitability of the Ross rifle for combat.
 The regiment finally left on September 27 from Quebec City on board the Royal George for England in company with the rest of the first Canadian contingent.

-Upon arrival at their camp on the Salisbury Plain, England on October 18 the regiment was first stationed at Bustard Camp near Stonehenge.
+Upon arrival at their camp on the Salisbury Plain, England, on October 18 the regiment was first stationed at Bustard Camp near Stonehenge.
 On November 16 the unit joined the 80th Brigade of the British Expeditionary Force at Winchester.
 At that time the regiment abandoned the troubled Ross rifle in favour of the British Lee–Enfield.
 On 20 December, the regiment departed for the port of Southampton with the rest of the brigade and embarked for France arriving the next day.
 On this date the PPCLI was the only Canadian infantry unit on the battlefield; only the 1st Canadian Medical Corps was there before.

 The Patricias first took their place in the trenches on January 6, 1915, at a location known to the British Army's soldiers as "Dickiebush".

 When Farquhar was killed in action at St Eloi on March 20, he was replaced by Lieutenant-Colonel H. Buller, another British regular, who had served with him on the staff of the governor general before the war.

 On May 8, the stout defence of Bellewaerde Ridge during the Battle of Frezenberg established the reputation of the Patricias but at tremendous cost.
 When they came out of the line the 700 men that had started the battle had been reduced to just 150 who were battle ready.
 The tattered remains were commanded by a lieutenant, all other officers having been killed or wounded.
 The phrase "holding up the whole damn line" became one of unit's unofficial mottos for the regiment.
+This action was immortalised in the painting Canadians at Ypres by William Barnes Wollen.
+As of 2025 the painting is on show with a diorama at the Military Museums in Calgary.